Searching for Jobs

 Nearly all universities have a careers centre and it is well worth you seeking them out whilst you are a student.
 Some offer a "Graduate Service" for a small fee to students who have already graduated.
 Services vary but they offer basic careers guidance and have general information and resources that are available for your use.
 They may offer you skills workshops in things such as how to write a successful application form and interview technique.

 Throughout your time at university there will be many careers fairs that you can attend.
 They are useful events that will give you a chance to explore many different areas of work and meet different employers.
-Some fairs will also offer you specific advice on skills such as writing an effective CV.
-To find out more about careers fairs in your area look at your University careers website or visit your careers centre, alternatively do a search for careers fairs on the Internet.
-The Royal Society of Biology runs an annual Life Sciences Careers Conferences.
+To find out more about careers fairs in your area look at your University careers website or visit your careers centre.

 Jobs that are in areas that are very competitive are often never advertised, instead the companies rely on speculative applications.

 Speculative applications are when people write an application letter to a company when they are not advertising any suitable vacancies.
 The applications must be well targeted and are much more effective if written to a specific person and not just 'Head of Recruitment'.
 If someone who is a mutual contact has recommended you to write to the company, mention their name in the letter.